lauriz007/AssessmentCenter/README.md

   - Check if your file is present in the repository.
   - That's it!

- If you do not have experience with Git and Github try additionally prepare on the topics how to
+ If you do not have experience with Git and Github try additionally prepare on the topics how to:
  * Clone repository;
  * Create a branch;
  * Commit/Push code;